Thursday, May 26, 2005

 Update: Swing State Project has more on the product placement brouhaha, and encouraging numbers that indicate we may not be stuck with Governor Bozo much longer.

-Rather tasteless and appalling, isn't it?
-But, hey, that's what happens when those damn liberal conservative actors get involved in politics.
+Either he just doesn't get it, or someone isn't paying attention -- but Der Gropenfuehrer's latest political ad is rife with product placement:liberal conservative actors get involved in politics.
 And how dare AhNOld give away the secret that most politicians are owned by major corporations, anyway.

 I wonder if the trend we've seen in stadiums will carry over to government as well.
 Hey, it could help reduce W's $7 trillion deficit.
 I can see it now -- The Glaxo-Wellcome/Blue Cross Capital Building.
 The Lockheed-Martin Senate Office Building.
 The Halliburton White House.
 The possibilities are endless.